Register Now

 Target Audience

 This update is intended for health care practitioners engaged in the care of patients with MS and related disorders.
-We will cover a broad range of topics of value to health care professionals from a wide array of backgrounds including, physicians, nurses, physician assistants, physical, occupational, and speech therapists, psychologists, neuropsychologists, social workers, and other health care practitioners who treat patients with MS.
+We will cover a broad range of topics of value to health care professionals from a wide array of backgrounds including, physicians, nurses, physician assistants, physical, occupational, and speech therapists, psychologists and other health care practitioners who treat patients with MS.